 Michelin’s dual-compound approach aims to extend life across long adventures while preserving bite when you need it most – handy for unpaved winter detours or rural routes that stay untreated.

-The innovative tread gives both on-road and off-road performance, tackling harsher conditions well and giving you a peace of mind while riding through them.
+The innovative tread gives both on-road and off-road performance, tackling harsher conditions well and giving you peace of mind while riding through them.

 Winter riding is all about preparation – picking the right tyres for your bike and conditions, dressing for the weather, and riding smoothly.